 “’t’s so fuckin’ funny?”

 Took me a second to understand she was talking to me.
-I was absorbed in the moment and the politically themed comic on her shirt.
+I was absorbed in

 “Your t-shirt, I answered, fucking hilarious.”